LilithMnatsakanyan/Computer-Network-CISCO/README.md

 ### **Uniform Resource Locator (URL)**
 A **URL** is a web address that identifies the location of a resource on the Internet and the protocol used to retrieve it.

+---

+## **📸 Visual Slideshow**

+To further illustrate the network design and its components, a **slideshow** has been created.
+It visually shows the steps of implementing the network, from planning to final deployment.
+You can refer to this slideshow for an easy-to-understand view of the work done.